haroonalbar/rms/README.md

 This is a backend system to manage recruitment using golang.

-To create a db in psql
+To create a db in postgres
 ```
 createdb -U <user_name> <db_name>
 ```